DPigeon/Money-Tree/backend/README.md

 ## JAVA

 You need java 11 to run the application.
-You can check you java version by running this command in your terminal: `java -version`.

 ##MAVEN
 There is a maven executable for unix-base dos in the backend repo called mvnw.
 To execute it, run `./mvnw <comands>`